woodpecker-ci/plugin-github-release/docs.md

 # Settings

-- `api-key`: api key to access github api
+- `api-key`: API key to access Github API
 - `files`: list of files to upload
 - `file-exists`: what to do if file already exist (default: `overwrite`)
 - `checksum`: generate specific checksums